JediLuke/embed-yaws/README.md

 embed_yaws
 =====

-Working example of embedding yaws inside a larger Erlang application.
+Example of embedding yaws inside a larger Erlang application.
 Also has a simple API implemented using appmods.

-Note: This example is incompatible with windows ("There's no official support for rebar3 yet in yaws" 23/2/2016) - https://github.com/klacke/yaws/issues/254.
-Works fine on FreeBSD.

 FreeBSD Build
 -------------